 120 dpi.

-If you have this problem, go to the 'Preferences' window, and select one of the
+If you have this problem, go to the 'Preferences' window, and select the 'Google Maps - Map' tab.

 Go to the slider that says 'Size (map, font, images)', and move the slider to